PapitomasterDeveloper/html-handbook/3-HTML-Basics.md

 - text content (and possibly other elements)
 - closing tag

-If an element has doesn't have a closing tag, it is only written with the starting tag, and it cannot contain any text content.
+If an element doesn't have a closing tag, it is only written with the starting tag, and it cannot contain any text content.

 That said, I might use the tag or element term in the book meaning the same thing, except if I explicitly mention starting tag or ending tag.